nicolacimmino/PLC-14500/assembler/examples/programmers_guide.md

 Go ahead and turn off `IN6`, now regardless of the state of `IN0` the `OUT0` will not change.

 Congratulations!
 You wrote your first PLC14500 assembly program!
-In truth, it could be the second if you did the smoketest in the assembly instructions, but this is the first one you, hopefully, understand.
+In truth, it could be the second if you did the smoke test in the assembly instructions, but this is the first one you, hopefully, understand.

 ## Logic operations